 It also allows us to have considerably more outside play time.
 Not your typical play time however.
 Play time at our school usually involves the whole class, including the teacher, playing sports, traditional games or games we have invented together.
 The teacher will offer any social guidance needed ensuring that play time is very much a time for building social awareness, co-operative skills as well as physical skills.
 (See class timetables for Kindergarten, Primary & Secondary)

-The other fundamental change we made to the timetable was to allow it to be flexible, not set in stone.
-Our timetables act as a guide as sometimes Free Choice will throw up an area of interest that develops into its own lesson, or a game we are playing outside is especially absorbing and requires more time.
+The other fundamental change we made to the timetable in the Kindergarten and primary classes was to allow it to be flexible, not set in stone.
+Our timetables provide a framework, but sometimes Free Choice will throw up an area of interest that develops into its own lesson, or a game we are playing outside is especially absorbing and requires more time.
 Perhaps a lesson needs more or less time than the timetable provides, or simply it’s a beautiful day and we decide to have an adventure in the forest!